jeet-ganguly/birdy-edwards/README.md

 BIRDY-EDWARDS requires a valid Facebook session.
 Use the **Cookie-Editor** browser extension — works on all platforms, no Selenium required.

-> 🔒 **Operational Security:** It is strongly recommended to use a dedicated **sock puppet account** for investigations rather than your personal Facebook account.
+> 🔒 **Operational Security:** It is strongly recommended to use a dedicated **burner account** for investigations rather than your personal Facebook account.
 This protects your identity and prevents your primary account from being flagged or restricted.

 1. Install Cookie-Editor → [Chrome](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm) · [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)
 2. Log into your **dedicated investigation account** on Facebook